karneh/mediationmonitor.github.io/index.md

 ## <a id="Data_Collection"></a> Data Collection Method

-We collected various one minute and five minute samples of someone lying down and meditating, alongside one minute and five minute control samples of the phone lying in the same orientation and location.
-The purpose of our control samples were so that we could subtract any noise present in our meditation samples.
+We collected various one minute and five minute samples of someone lying down and meditatin as well as corrresponding control samples of the phone lying in the same orientation and location (but not on a person).

 <details>
   <summary>Sensor Choice</summary>